goodlyrottenapple/calculus-toolbox/_posts/2015-04-20-code-generation.md

 +   uncommentL
 +   uncommentR

+#### Export Scala version of core calculus

+The Isabelle theory file, generated in the previous step, is compiled in Isabelle and if it does not contain errors, will generate a Scala version/encoding of the calculus.
+The exported code includes the `datatype` definitions of the calculus terms.

+{:.table}
+   <span class="glyphicon glyphicon-exclamation-sign"></span> | `export_code`, the code export function in Isabelle, requires the explicit listing of all functions and definitions to be exported.
+This means that the top most type of the calculus (top most in the D.EAK and minimal calculus means the `Sequent` type, as it is the top most / biggest construction in the calculus) must be explicit given to the function.
+If `Sequent` is no longer the top/biggest term in the calculus, the `export_code` parameter must be manually amended in the [template file](https://github.com/goodlyrottenapple/calculus-toolbox/blob/master/template/Calc_Core.thy).

+#### Compile Scala classes

+This stage simply compiles all the Scala classes in the calculus source folder. `-J-Xmx1024m` flag is passed to the Scala compiler, because the auto generated calculus files (from Isabelle theory files) can get quite long and thus require more heap space.
+If compilation fails with these settings, the code generation might need to be optimized (or the generated code will have to be manually shortened).
+This should not be a problem, as some optimization has already been done and there is no problem in compiling the full D.EAK calculus at the moment.

-*_This function is not actually called at this stage.
+*_This function is not called at this stage.
 For more information have a look at the reference page for this method_